Jeep Renegade vs Jeep Patriot

 For such a small vehicle, the fuel economy of the Renegade is unimpressive.
 Achieving 31 hwy mpg and 24 city mpg, it’s comparable to small and mid-size SUVs.
 Adding AWD will increase vehicle weight and decrease fuel economy even more.

 The 2015 Jeep Renegade has not yet been crash tested.
 Although small vehicles tend to be more vulnerable in crashes, the Renegade comes with a healthy set of safety features.
 Seven airbags come standard, and backup camera is standard in all trims other than the Sport trim.
 Forward collision warning, automatic braking, lane departure warning and correction, rear cross traffic alert, and blind-spot monitoring are all optional.
-To learn more about safety features like these, check out the Top 5 Car Safety Features Available in 2015.

 Base Renegades come with 3.5-inch color display, 12V power outlets, removable cargo floor, and more.
 Optional features are incredibly deep.
 Premium seating, Uconnect infotainment, 5-inch touch screen, MySky sunroof, WiFi hotspot, voice command, a variety of off-road features, and much more are available at an extra cost.